The BELL Summer Experience

 The BELL Summer program is a full-day learning experience that combines academic instruction with fun and hands-on enrichment activities, field trips, and service projects.
 The program is designed to help scholars gain new academic skills and prepare to enter school in the fall ready to excel.

 A day at BELL Summer starts with a healthy breakfast and community-building events.
 Scholars then transition into classrooms, where certified teachers and trained teaching assistants lead small-group instruction in literacy and math.
-BELL's staff use research-based curricula aligned to Common Core standards, and apply data from computer adaptive assessments to differentiate instruction according to scholars' unique learning needs.
+BELL's staff use research-based curricula aligned to rigorous standards, and apply data from computer adaptive assessments to differentiate instruction according to scholars' unique learning needs.

 After lunch, scholars rotate through a series of enrichment courses and activities focused on topics such as STEM (science, technology, engineering, and math), creative arts, and health & exercise.
 Examples of courses include robotics, digital music production, creative writing, drama, tennis, character development, and financial literacy.
+Learn more about scholars' favorite enrichment experiences.

 Fridays in BELL Summer are "Mentor Fridays," which include field trips to local museums, universities, parks, or other fun destinations, as well as guest speakers and community service projects.